rainerpm/CSAssignmentChecker/README.md

   * Use Ctrl-C to go back to the Main Menu.
 * Each student should be registered with the program.
 To register two example students copy the two files in demo/sampleSubmissions/studentRegistrations/ to /demo/1/
   (NOTE: For registration purposes the assignment name part of the file name must be the word "register").
   **Answer 1** in the Main Menu.
-The program detects the registration files in /demo/1/ and registers the 2 students by creating/updating a file called REGISTER.txt (and then deleting the files).
+The program detects the registration files in /demo/1/ and registers the 2 students by creating/updating a file called REGISTER.txt (and then deleting the registration files).
   For the demo the directories /demo/5/ and /demo/6/ already had predefined student registrations in a REGISTER.txt file.
 * To demo the more advanced verification of a JAVA program using a teacher provided TESTER program, copy the student program /demo/sampleSubmissions/studentProblems/1LovelaceAda1234_Collatz.java to the class period 1 folder /demo/1/.
   This represents the student's code for an assignment named "Collatz".
 In addition to the expected output file gold.txt, the teacher has also supplied a specific test program called CollatzTester.java in the folder /demo/ASSIGNMENT_GROUPS/first6weeksAssignments/collatz/.
 The program runs the CollatzTester program and should report *** CORRECT *** since the program's output matches the expected output.